Nonmant/Qml-Cpp-Simple-TableView/README.md

 Example of Qml interface with Cpp background usage. main.cpp contains main function, that creates UI window, background worker object and establishes all connections between them, using signals and slots.
-Backend (cpp/h) - class, that reads text from text file line by line (in stream), splits it to a separate parts and sends them with signal called "cppSendDict". main.qml holds all interface: mainWindow, fileDialog window, tableView and button in a columnLayout.
+Backend (cpp/h) - class, that reads text from text file line by line (in stream), splits it to a separate parts and sends them with signal. main.qml holds all the interface: mainWindow, fileDialog window, tableView and button in a columnLayout.

 ![ui](https://github.com/Nonmant/Qml-C-Simple-TableView/blob/master/QtQuickSimpleUI.png?raw=true)